Posted by Ben Gooden on Wed, Nov 11, 2020 @ 2:49 AM

 Vehicles play an essential role in today’s cities and growing nations.

-For urban cities, they are an indication of a progressive economy.
+For most urban cities, vehicles are an indication of a progressive economy.
 Cars, trucks and buses provide access to businesses through people and product transport.
-However, the drawback is that these same city streets have become grey places where vehicles are prioritised.
+However, the drawback is that these same city streets have become grey places where vehicles are prioritized over people in the way we design cities.

 While busy roadways deliver unmistakable benefits, they don’t entirely enhance citizen welfare and overall human wellness within an urban landscape.
 Cars require significant space to drive and park – space that significantly reduces the opportunities for residents to walk freely, appreciate nature and enjoy outdoor activities.
 This is without even mentioning traffic, pollution and safety issues.